-First time feature film director Brams Coppens tries to be "artistic" (i.e., when he films the characters riding the elevator up sideways) but it simply doesn't work.
+First-time feature film director Brams Coppens tries to be "artistic" (i.e., when he films the characters riding the elevator up sideways) but it simply doesn't work.
 His fast cuts are choppy and distracting and don't add any suspense to the movie.
-There are some moments towards the end of the film that were suspenseful enough in order to keep my attention but they don't come until over an hour in.
+There are some moments towards the end of the film that was suspenseful enough in order to keep my attention but they don't come until over an hour in.

 The DVD quality is what you would expect and the shots of New Orleans made me long for a road trip to visit the crescent city once again.
 The audio mix was pretty good too, since I didn't have to constantly turn the volume up and down every time there was dialog, as opposed to music on screen.

 As psychological thrillers go, Broken Vows was great but had a few bright spots in an otherwise lackluster movie.
 However, if you plan to rework an already used and previously successful plot idea, you better make it great.
 Unfortunately, Broken Vows isn't great.